Executive Search in Brazil: How to Hire Senior Leaders in a Complex Market

 • Communicate nuance in negotiation and conflict situations

-In hiring processes, overemphasizing international brand names without assessing these behaviors often leads to poor long-term outcomes.
+In hiring processes, overemphasising international brand names without assessing these behaviours often leads to poor long-term outcomes.

 Local executives vs expats